jayjay0317/Hands-On-ML-Study/Chapter_04/README.md

 - It is critical to scale the data using StandardScaler before applying any regularization because these algorithms are highly sensitive to the scale of the input features
 - Lasso regression automatically performs feature selection and outputs a sparse model with few nonzero feature weights
+- Lagrange multiplier in understanding the difference between ridge, lasso regression